-There’s so much to see in Ireland from quaint fishing villages to dramatic landscapes and historic towns, here are ten Irish towns you must visit before you die.
+There’s so much to see in Ireland, from quaint fishing villages to dramatic landscapes and historic towns.
+Here are ten Irish towns you must visit before you die.

 Dublin is definitely a must-see, but travelling outside of the buzzing metropolis is the perfect way to explore Ireland as you can see everything the country has to offer.

 10. Carlingford, Co.
 Louth – surrounded by breathtaking scenery

 Carlingford is a coastal town on the Cooley Peninsula between Carlingford Lough and Slieve Foye mountain.
 The town has retained its medieval uniqueness with its narrow streets and castles, including the 12th-century King John’s Castle.

 As well as being a great place to soak up the traditional Irish atmosphere and breathtaking scenery, Carlingford is well-known for its oyster farms.
 It’s a great place to stop if you are a fan of fresh seafood and one of the best towns to visit in Ireland.

 Overlooking Carlingford Lough, the Four Seasons Hotel, Spa, and Leisure Club is the ideal place to stay for a luxury break.
 With comfortable rooms, a luxury spa, and onsite dining options, there are plenty of reasons to book a stay here.

 This charming family-run hotel is located right at the heart of Carlingford town.
 Offering comfortable rooms, an onsite restaurant, and warm Irish hospitality, you won’t regret booking a stay here.

 For a budget stay in Carlingford, we recommend booking a room at the Oystercatcher Lodge Guest House.
 Guests can enjoy comfortable ensuite rooms and a central stay in the heart of the town.